mlpack/mlpack/doc/user/bindings/cli.md

         [--assignments_file <string>] [--centroids_file <string>]
 ```

 An implementation of DBSCAN clustering.
 Given a dataset, this can compute and return a clustering of that dataset.
-[Detailed documentation](#dbscan_detailed-documentation)
+[Detailed documentation](#dbscan_detailed-documentation).